 Whenever you find yourself addicted to behavioral habits, you are doing these behaviors in a way that is not seen as healthy.
-An example is videogames or screen time.
-Spending time grinding for work or checking your status on Twitter could be a hobby, but whenever you spend all day doing that, or turn on the screen whenever you feel sad or upset to get validation.
+An example is video games or screen time.
+Spending time grinding for work or checking your status on Twitter could be a hobby, but whenever you spend all day doing that or turn on the screen whenever you feel sad or upset to get validation.
 You are addicted.

 It’s not healthy to spend hours on end flooding your brain with chemicals that make you feel happy, and over time you get used to that level of stimulation.
 The desire to feel that good again can lead you to experience cravings, which are the feelings of needing to get in front of a screen to feel good.

 Drugs and alcohol are the same way, where you might drink whenever you are stressed out about something.
 Eventually, you are drinking to numb all the stress in your body.
 Or you might take a drug because all your friends are taking it, promising yourself that you will stop after one.
-Fast forward a bit and you can’t seem to stop taking it, and you might not even want to consider stopping taking the substance.
+Fast forward a bit, and you can’t seem to stop taking it, and you might not even want to consider stopping taking the substance.

-Signs That You May Have an Addiction To a Type of Alcohol or Drug
+Signs That You May Have an Addiction to a Type of Alcohol or Drug

-- Needing More and More: If you drink one beer and feel that ‘high’ of being drunk, and then drink one beer the next day and feel nothing, you are an addict.
+- Needing More and More: If you drink one beer and feel that ‘high’ of being drunk and then drink one beer the next day and feel nothing, you are an addict.
 Your brain’s reward center won’t react to the same stimuli anymore, and you will need more and more to get the same effect.
 Eventually, you just suffer the law of diminishing returns.

 Treatment Options For Different Types of Addictions